Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

     Added script for paper outcomes.
 Added to README.md
     * 00:47 30/07/2021 - Java and README
     Added script for scissors, lizard and spock outcomes.
 Added to README.md
+    * 09:32 31/07/2021 - CSS and README
+    Added media queries for responsiveness.
+Added to README.md

 ## 5. Technology Used